Relationship between Intrapopulation Processes and Reproductive Isolation

 Postmating Prezyogitc Isolation

-I demonstrated that genes important for intraspecific sperm competition also contribute to conspecific sperm precedence in Drosophila melanogaster (Castillo & Moyle 2014; Proc.
+One common assumption in evolutionary biology is that sexual selection unilaterally drives the evolution of reproductive isolation.
+Given a shared genetic basis, however, selection for increased reproductive isolation could constrain or facilitate sexual selection, when closely related species co-occur.
+This shared genetic basis is foundational to many models of speciation but remained untested.
+We demonstrated that genes important for sperm competition also contribute to reproductive isolation in D. melanogaster (Castillo & Moyle 2014; Proc.
 Roy.
 Soc.).
-In this experiment, I used sets of null and knock-out strains of D. melanogaster that each lacked function of an important component of sperm competition; in competitive matings mutant males sired fewer progeny compared to controls.
-I then demonstrated that two of the three genes also impact the level of reproductive isolation, via conspecific sperm precedence, between D. melanogaster and D. simulans.
+In this experiment, we used strains of D. melanogaster that lacked function of an important component of sperm competition and demonstrated these genes also impact the level of reproductive isolation, via conspecific sperm precedence, between D. melanogaster and D. simulans.

-I subsequently tested the hypothesis that selection for increased reproductive isolation in sympatry can affect intrapopulation sexual selection and sexual interactions in natural populations.
-Using the sister species D. pseudoobscura and D. persimilis, I found a pattern consistent with reinforcement where conspecific sperm precedence was stronger in sympatric populations compared to allopatric populations and that, unexpectedly, reinforcement had constrained sexual selection in sympatric populations (Castillo and Moyle 2016; bioRxiv).
-I have sequenced both male and female transcriptomes from all genotypes used in my previous work and I am currently evaluating population genetic patterns of a set of a priori candidate loci (associated with intraspecific sperm competition) and identifying new candidate genes for sexual selection and reinforcement.
+I subsequently tested the hypothesis that selection for increased reproductive isolation in sympatry (reinforcement) can affect sexual selection and sexual interactions within natural populations.
+Using the sister species D. pseudoobscura and D. persimilis, I found a pattern consistent with reinforcement where reproductive isolation via conspecific sperm precedence was stronger in sympatric populations compared to allopatric populations (Fig. 1).
+Using these same genotypes, I completed a within-population sperm competition experiment and found, unexpectedly, that reinforcement had constrained sexual selection in sympatric populations (Castillo & Moyle In Review).

 Experimental Evolution of Premating Isolation